skuid/picard/README.md

 Then you can use any of the functionality on the ORM.

+You can close the connection with `picard.CloseConnection`

 ## Model Mapping via Structs

-Picard lets you define structs that represent database tables.
-Struct fields represent database columns.
+Picard lets you abstract database tables into structs with individual fields that may represent table columns.
+These structs can then be initialized with values and passed as arguments to picard methods that perform CRUD operations on the database.
+Struct fields are annotated with tags that tell picard extra information about the field, like if it is part of a key, if it is part of a relationship with another struct, if it need encryption, etc.

 ### Struct Tags
-Structs are mapped to database tables and columns through picard struct tags.
-Picard uses reflection to read these tags and determine relational modeling.
+Structs are mapped to database tables and their columns through picard struct tags.
+Picard uses reflection to read these tags and determine referential integrity for relational modeling.

+Example:

 ```go
 type tableA struct {